 The Welcome taxi service is likely to cost a bit more than a regular taxi (around 56 EUR) but you will have the security of having a pick-up driver waiting for you on arrival who will take you straight to your hotel with no hidden fees or waiting around.

 Your first day in Hong Kong ought to be spent exploring the history and culture of the territory.
 Hong Kong’s history stretches back to the Neolithic era, and until the mid 17th century was a territory of mostly fishing and farming villages.
 The British took control following the opium wars, in the mid-1800s, and only returned the land to the Chinese when their 99-year lease expired in 1997.

 Walking Tour of Kowloon

 For a powerful introduction to Hong Kong, visit the Peak.
 Victoria Peak, the highest point on Hong Kong Island, is one of the most popular visitor attractions in the city.
 Most people arrive by the Peak Tram, which departs from St. John’s Cathedral in Central, but it is also accessible by private car or taxi along a winding road.
-Ambitious travellers might wish to walk up via the steep Old Peak Road, but factor in a few hours for this adventure.
+Ambitious travelers might wish to walk up via the steep Old Peak Road, but factor in a few hours for this adventure.
 The nearest MTR station is Central.

-You’ll find two shopping centres, a large viewing platform, plenty of restaurants, and several walking trails.
+You’ll find two shopping centers, a large viewing platform, plenty of restaurants, and several walking trails.
 In addition to being a popular tourist spot, the Peak is also the pinnacle of housing in Hong Kong and is home to numerous government officials and public figures.

 Tsim Sha Tsui